iarroyof/rl4kbc-csr/README.md

     <p>Now, you can open your favorite browser and view the app in <highl>http://172.17.0.2:8501</highl> The 8501 is the default port to run the application.</p>
     <p>To get a list of the Docker images in your PC type:</p>
     <code>sudo docker images</code>
-    <p>If you want to deploy your own KICoDi images or a Streamlit app with Docker, the next guide will be very useful:</p>
+    <p>If you want to deploy your own RL4KBC&CSR images or a Streamlit app with Docker, the next guide will be very useful:</p>
     <ol>
         <li>You need the trained version to have a correct functioning of the predictor.</li>
-        <li>The Dockerfile provided contains all the specifications to build your own image of KICoDi, follows</li>
+        <li>The Dockerfile provided contains all the specifications to build your own image of RL4KBC&CSR, follows</li>
         <ul>
             <li>3.8-slim-buster python version</li>
             <li>A list of requirements needed to run the app</li>